Martian01/openTeamOneServer/README.md

 	docker-compose up -d

-A fully persisted server is now available under the URL http://localhost:8080.
+After a few seconds (a minute at most), a fully persisted Team One backend will be available under the URL http://localhost:8080.

 ## Scope